armory/docs/content/en/docs/spinnaker-install-admin-guides/admin-diagnostics.md

 * created -- Timestamp of when the event was created
 * requestHeaders -- HTTP request headers for the internal request
 * source -- The microservice that generated the event (ex. 'clouddriver')
-* type -- An identifier as to what kind of event this was (ex. `orca:pipeline:starting')
+* type -- An identifier as to what kind of event this was (ex. `orca:pipeline:starting`)

 The Content section is variable, and depends on what kind of event is being tracked.
 Here are some of the more common events: